Syntax Reference for metadata.json

 Version Detection

-The build pipeline automatically detects the schema version of each metadata.json file using the following priority:
+The build pipeline detects the schema version of each metadata.json file using the following priority:

-$schemafield - If present and containsschemas/v2.json, the file is treated as v2@metadata_file_versionfield - Legacy method for both v1 and v2- Error - If neither field is present, the build will fail
+$schemafield - If present and containsschemas/v2.json, the file is treated as v2@metadata_file_versionfield - Legacy fallback for historical v1 and v2 files- Error - If neither field is present, the build will fail

 Common Concepts